Cygrid#

 Internally,

-always works with a 3D representation of the data cube, i.e., with (possibly redundant) spectral axis.
-However, as the original shape is stored, the gridded data returned byget_datacube
+cygridalways works with a 3D representation of the data cube, i.e., with (possibly redundant) spectral axis.
+However, as the original shape is stored, the gridded data returned byget_datacubewill always be consistent with the input raw data signal (in terms of dimensions).All input parameters need to be C-contiguous (

-will re-cast if necessary).
+cygridwill re-cast if necessary).

 - set_kernel(self, kernel_type, kernel_params, double sphere_radius, double hpx_max_resolution)#